rifatrakib/practical-pydantic/models/README.md

 This function is capable of parsing data into any of the types pydantic can handle as fields of a `BaseModel`.

 Pydantic also includes two similar standalone functions called `parse_file_as` and `parse_raw_as`, which are analogous to `BaseModel.parse_file` and `BaseModel.parse_raw`.

+#### Data Conversion

+`pydantic` may cast input data to force it to conform to model field types, and in some cases this may result in a loss of information.
+This is a deliberate decision of pydantic, and in general it's the most useful approach.
+Nevertheless, `strict type checking` is partially supported.